 On Twitter, I conducted an informal survey of lawyers, and the results were decisive.
 Out of 69 responses, 57 (83%) said they and their law firms use Word exclusively.
 This comment, from a New Jersey-based lawyer, was representative: "I have never used Google Docs in law school or as an attorney.
 We always use Word.
 No court or firm for which I've worked uses Google Docs."

-So yes, I know it’s a pain to re-norm your habits and tools for creating written work — and collaborative work — around a different system.
-And if we weren’t talking about future lawyers, I’d say, eh, you’re good, keep doing what you’re doing over in Google Docs.
+I know it’s a pain to re-norm your habits and tools for creating written work — and collaborative work — around a different system.
+And if we weren’t talking about future lawyers, I’d say, eh, you’re good, keep doing what you’re doing over in Google Docs, even if their tracking and commenting features suck.

 But for aspiring lawyers, the sooner you get comfortable, then proficient, then expert at MS Word, the better.
 At least for the foreseeable future.